-- False negative results may be caused by: - Unsuitable collection, handling and/or storage of samples. - Sample degradation. - Presence of qPCR inhibitors. - Mutations in the genome of the pathogenic organism. - Failure to follow procedures in this handbook. - Use of unvalidated extraction kits or real-time PCR platforms. - False positive results may be caused by: - > Cross-contamination with the positive control due to its unsuitable handling. - Unsuitable handling of samples containing high concentration of GBS DNA.
-Due to the high susceptibility of the qPCR method for cross contaminations special care should be taken during DNA isolation. - Unsuitable handling of amplified product (post-amplification plate).
+- False negative results may be caused by: - Unsuitable collection, handling and/or storage of samples. - Sample degradation. - Presence of Real-time PCR inhibitors. - Mutations in the genome of the pathogenic organism. - Failure to follow procedures in this handbook. - Use of unvalidated extraction kits or real-time PCR platforms. - False positive results may be caused by: - Cross-contamination with the positive control due to its unsuitable handling. - Unsuitable handling of samples containing high concentration of GBS DNA.
+Due to the high susceptibility of the Real-time PCR method for cross contaminations special care should be taken during DNA isolation. - Unsuitable handling of amplified product (post-amplification plate).